 How many lights are too many?

 Some movies have several scenes with flashing lights that are either very long or integral to the plot or understanding of the video.
 In times like these, my teachers would give me the option to skip the video and complete an alternative assignment instead.
-Another option is to have the student close their eyes and listen to audio description- read more about audio description here.
+Another option is to have the student close their eyes and listen to audio description.

 Everyone is different

-Since there are so many conditions that can have adverse medical reactions triggered by many different types of flashing lights, there is no universal way to tell which lights can trigger an issue.
-Talk to the person affected by the condition and ask what specific triggers they have, and listen to them if they have any guidance on how to check for flashing lights- after all, it’s best to get information directly from the source.
+Since there are so many conditions that can be triggered by many different types of flashing lights, there is no universal way to tell which lights can trigger an issue.
+Talk to the person affected by the condition and ask what specific triggers they have.
+Listen to them if they have any guidance on how to check for flashing lights- after all, it’s best to get information directly from the source.
 I have been very fortunate to have awesome friends and teachers that go above and beyond to include me in being able to watch videos, and I hope these tips will help you to do the same.